This post may contain affiliate links. Please read our disclosure policy.

 - You can use any beer you prefer.
 A dark beer is going to give a deeper, more savory flavor to the beans.
-I typically grab a Shiner Bock, y’all know I love to support the Texas brands.
+I typically grab a Shiner Bock or Negra Modelo.
+I would advise against using a lighter, sour beer.

-- If more liquid is desired, you can add more beer, water, or broth to the pot while the beans cook.
+- If more liquid is desired, you can add more beer, water or some chicken broth to the pot while the beans cook.

-- The beer is simmered, meaning the alcohol amount will be reduced.
+- The beer is simmered, meaning the alcohol amount will be reduced not eliminated.
 The amount it reduces is determined by how long you allow it to simmer.
 Please use your own discretion in serving these beans.

 What to serve with these Borracho Beans: